 Not treating is a common option

-Alopecia areata is a very unpredictable condition.
-In many cases, bald patches re-grow by themselves without treatment.
+In many cases, bald patches regrow by themselves without treatment.
 In particular, if there are just one or two small bald patches then many doctors would advise that you simply leave it alone at first.
-This is sometimes called watchful waiting.

-Injections of steroid into the bald patches of the scalp suppress the local immune reaction that occurs in alopecia areata.
-This can then allow the hair follicles to function normally again for hair to re-grow.
+Injections of steroid into the bald patches of the scalp can in theory suppress the local immune reaction that occurs in alopecia areata.
+This can then allow the hair follicles to function normally again for hair to regrow.
 This treatment may be an option for one or more small- to medium-sized bald patches.
 Steroid injections are thought to be the most effective treatment for patches of alopecia areata that are not too big.
 However, they do not work in every case.

 This treatment is usually only done by a skin specialist and referral to hospital will usually be needed.
 Several injections (about 1 cm apart) are usually given at each session of treatment but the number is often limited by pain.
 Therefore, large bald areas are not suitable for steroid injections.
 It takes 1-2 months for the hair to start to regrow.
 Injections are repeated every 4-6 weeks.

-Steroid cream, gel, etc, may help hair re-growth but does not work as well as steroid injections.
+Rub-on (topical) steroid creams or gels may help hair regrowth but do not work as well as steroid injections.
 It may be worth a try if you have bald patches that are not suitable for steroid injections, or if you are waiting to see a specialist to have steroid injections.
-If re-growth occurs, it takes 3-6 months.
-There is no point continuing with this treatment if you do not develop any re-growth after 3-6 months.
+If regrowth occurs, it takes 3-6 months.
+There is no point continuing with this treatment if you do not develop any regrowth after 3-6 months.

 Topical minoxidil solution